Breakfast and Lunch Program

 Paul Public Charter School participates in the National School Breakfast and Lunch Programs.

-We are excited to announce that Paul PCS will be partnering with Genuine Foods to provide excellent breakfast and lunch meals to our scholars for the 2019-2020 School Year.
+We are excited to continue our partnering with Genuine Foods to provide excellent breakfast and lunch meals to our scholars for the 2020-2021 School Year

 Learn more about our new partner here!

 NEW!
 Grab and Go Meals at Paul on Tuesdays and Fridays